Fencing at the 1976 Summer Olympics – Men's team épée: Round 1 Pool A

 Great Britain and West Germany each defeated Austria, 11–5 and 10–6, respectively.
 The two victors then faced off.
 West Germany won 9–5.

 Round 1 Pool B

 The first two rounds of matches left Hungary and France at 2–0 apiece (advancing to the knockout rounds) and Finland and Poland at 0–2 each (eliminating them).
 Hungary defeated France 8–2 (with one double-loss ensuring that France could not catch Hungary) to take the top spot in the group.
-Great Finland and Poland did not face each other.
+Finland and Poland did not face each other.

 Round 1 Pool C

 The first two rounds of matches left Sweden and Italy at 2–0 apiece (advancing to the knockout rounds) and Iran and Hong Kong at 0–2 each (eliminating them).
 Sweden defeated Italy 9–7 to take the top spot in the group.
-Great Finland and Poland did not face each other.

 Round 1 Pool D

 The first two rounds of matches left Switzerland and Norway at 2–0 apiece (advancing to the knockout rounds) and Canada and Argentina at 0–2 each (eliminating them).
 Switzerland defeated Norway 9–7 to take the top spot in the group.
 Canada defeated Argentina, 8–8, winning on touches 68–66, to take third.